xsburg/react-marionette/README.md

 `mountPoint` - `'onRender'` or `'onShow'`, defines the point at which the render of the React node occurs.
 Default: `'onShow'`.

-A more complicated example using Redux for state management and rendering a connected module component:
+A more complicated example using Redux for state management and rendering a connected component:

 ```javascript
 const view = new ReactView({